matthambrecht/eaql/README.md

 EAQL makes data querying more human-readable.
 Inspired by SQL but based on natural English, it allows statements like:

 ```
-Get everything from drinks wherever the price is 5 and the category is "coffee" then sort it in ascending order.
+Get me everything from drinks wherever the price is 5 and the category is "coffee" then sort it in ascending order.
 ```

 ...which transpiles to: